uqlibrary/technology-training/R/dplyr/dplyr.md

     filter(year == 1997)
 ```

-The pipe operator can be read as "then" and makes the code a lot more readable than when nesting functions into each other.
+The pipe operator can be read as "then" and makes the code a lot **more readable** than when nesting functions into each other, and avoids the creation of several intermediate objects.

 From now on, we'll use this syntax.

-> When in the console, use <kbd>Shift</kbd> + <kbd>Enter</kbd> to go to the next line without executing the command.

 Exercise 4 – Select the 2002 life expectancy observation for Eritrea (and remove the rest of the variables)